It is the formation of a thrombus within an artery.

 - Chest pain.

 - Numbness or weakness on one side of the body.

 The symptoms of thrombosis may resemble other blood disorders or health problems.
 Always consult your healthcare provider for a diagnosis.

 Arterial thrombosis does not cause any noticeable symptoms until an artery is blocked and blood flow to parts of the body is cut off.
 Depending on the location of the blockage, a patient may suffer from:

-Heart attack, the symptoms of which include chest pain or discomfort that radiates to other areas of the upper body, shortness of breath, nausea, and dizziness.
+Heart attack symptoms include chest pain or discomfort that radiates to other areas of the upper body, shortness of breath, nausea, and dizziness.

-Stroke, the symptoms of which include sudden confusion, numbness or weakness on one side of the body, vision problems, and loss of balance, among others.
+The symptoms of stroke include sudden confusion, numbness or weakness on one side of the body, vision problems, and loss of balance, among others.

 How is thrombosis diagnosed?

 Your healthcare provider will take your medical history and do a physical exam.
 Other tests may include: